xwilen22/thesis-blazor-pwa-evaluation/README.md

 # Evaluating Blazor WebAssembly and ReactJS: For the Progressive Web Application Front-end
-Thesis repository for ReactJS and Blazor progressive web applications used in experiment.
+Thesis repository for the ReactJS and Blazor Progressive Web Applications (PWA) used in experiment.

 ## The PWAs used in the experiment
 These applications are used in the experiment.